ElectroGamesDev/BankUI/README.md

 # Information
  - This plugin allows players to store their money in a bank.
+# Features
+ - Withdraw Money into Bank
+ - Deposit Money from Bank
+ - Transfer Money to Other Players Bank Accounts
 # Command
 - /bank
 # Important